Pieloth/ASUS-G713PV-fix/README.md

 # XML file ASUS G713PV Event 1002 crash explorer

-This XML files is to be imported into Windows Task Scheduler

-It will create a scheduled task, that detects a Winlogon crash, leading to a black logon screen (No Windows spotlight image on logon screen)
+## Purpose

+When using the Windows spotlight images on logon screen

+Sometimes, the logon screen does not show image, just black screen, user logo and password prompt

-After logon, nVidia and AMD icons are lost
+After loging in, the nVidia and AMD icons in taskbar are gone

+This is due to a Winlogon.exe crash, while laptop sleeps in Modern Standby.

-The schedule task will restart the nVidia and AMD icons in the Taskbar
+This XML files is to be imported into Windows Task Scheduler, it will create a scheduled task, that will detect Winlogon crash (event 1002), and will restart the nVidia and AMD icons

-3. Black logon screen sometimes appear, less than before.
-Need further analysis, but difficult to reproduce.
+## How to use

+1. Start the Windows task scheduler

+2. Select Action / Import.
+Choose the "ASUS G713PV Event 1002 crash explorer.xml" file.

+3. You can review the Schedule task wizard, then choose OK.
+The Schedule task is ready to run